OSGeo/gdal/doc/source/development/rfc/rfc102_embedded_resources.rst

 (``${install_prefix}/share/gdal``), or by the :config:`GDAL_DATA` configuration option.

 Said otherwise, if ``EMBED_RESOURCE_FILES=ON`` but ``USE_ONLY_EMBEDDED_RESOURCE_FILES=OFF``,
-GDAL will first try to locate resource files from the file system, and fallback to the embedded version if not found.
+GDAL/PROJ will first try to locate resource files from the file system, and fallback to the embedded version if not found.

 The resource files will still be installed in ``${install_prefix}/share/gdal``,